saciestudio/courses-intro-portfolio-analysis/scripts/chapter2_script.md

 ***
 The capital allocation line is also important because of its slope.
 As you can see, the slope equals the mean excess return of the risky portfolio, divided by the portfolio volatility.
 The slope is thus a measure for the risk adjusted return of the portfolio:  It shows the reward per unit of risk taken.

-Investors call this portfolio Sharpe ratio and thus compute it as the excess portfolio mean return, divided by the portfolio volatility.
+Investors call this the portfolio Sharpe ratio and thus compute it as the excess portfolio mean return, divided by the portfolio volatility.

 ***